 IMPORTANT - All applications will be categorized as "Pending - No Deposit" until the \$200 application fee/deposit has been received (or, in the case of non-NIU students, once a check has been received).
 The Study Abroad Office will not consider or process applications without the \$200 application fee/deposit.
 In order to reserve your place in the program you must submit the \$200 deposit within 14 days of application.
-After 14 days applications without a deposit will be inactivated.
+After 14 days applications without a deposit will be changed to inactive.

-APPLICATION DEADLINE: February 5, 2016.
+APPLICATION DEADLINE: February 1, 2017.